sdiehl/stephendiehl.com/posts/category2.md

 compositions of morphisms converge at the same codomain irregardless of choice of composition.

-> Because of the ubiquity of diagrametic reasoning in category theory it
+> Because of the ubiquity of diagrammatic reasoning in category theory it
 > is common to speak of morphisms and **arrows** interchangeably.

-A very common phrase is that a property holds *such that the following diagram commutes*, meaning that the commutativity of the diagram is required.
+A very common phrase is that a property holds *such that the following diagram commutes*, meaning that the commutativity of the diagram is required for some proposition to be true.
 This allows us to express a large amount of information about required properties in a very compact way.

 For example the definition of isomorphism could be written such that the following diagram commutes.
 The dotted line indicating